irrelative/jsonlt/README.md

 # JSON Language Transformation
 This document outlines the functionalities required for a JSON-to-JSON transformation language.
 The goal is to provide a comprehensive set of transformation capabilities that can be applied to convert one JSON format to another.

+## Documentation
+For detailed usage instructions and examples of each transformation type, please refer to the [Usage Guide](docs/usage.md).

 ## Functionality